 Type of Equality Impact Assessment (EIA) undertaken Initial X Full Insert EIA reference number and attach EIA EIA ID: 2455 Has appropriate consultation/engagement taken place?
 Yes X No Has a Climate Impact Assessment (CIA) been undertaken?
 Yes X No Does the report contain confidential or exempt information?
-Yes No X If YES, give details as to whether the exemption applies to the ful report and/or appendices and complete below: - l report / part of the "The ( report/appendix ) is not for publication because it contains exempt information under Paragraph ( insert relevant paragraph number ) of Schedule 12A of the Local Government Act 1972 (as amended)."
+Yes No X If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below: - "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."